Best Crypto App Australia – Safest & Cheapest Apps Revealed

 68% of retail investor accounts lose money when trading CFDs with this provider.

 AvaTrade is an established CFD broker that boasts regulation in no less than 7 global jurisdictions, including Australia (ASIC).
-As with Capital.com, you can trade crypto as CFDs with AvaTrade's smartphone app AvaTradeGO as well as access other financial assets like stocks, indices and forex.
+You can trade crypto as CFDs with AvaTrade’s smartphone app AvaTradeGO as well as access other financial assets like stocks, indices and forex.

 AvaTrade crypto trading comes with leverage built-in.
 With CFD trading you do not need a wallet to trade.
 Although offering a modest collection of crypto AvaTrade provides the big ones: Bitcoin (BTC), Ethereum (ETC), Litecoin (LTC), Ripple (XRP) and EOS (EOS).

 AvaTrade is famous for its support for other platforms like MT4/MT5 and copy trading giants ZuluTrade and DupliTrade.
 It takes a little work to get set up how you want – but AvaTrade is definitely the app to use if you want third-party options.
 Alongside its crypto trading app, AvaTrade provides Avasocial – which is a friendly social trading app suitable for investing beginners – as well as AvaOptions, which is its own specialist app for trading financial options.